PESOS 2010 - 2nd International Workshop on Principles of Engineering Service-Oriented Systems

 -

-Schahram Dustdar, University of Vienna, Austria
+Schahram Dustdar, TU Vienna, Austria

 -